thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 This type describes a string possibly translated into several languages.
 In contrast to `BTSTranslation`_ it is *not* a subclass of `BTSIdentifiableItem`_.

+Objects of this type are used in the translation of texts and their constituent words in `BTSSenctence`_ and `BTSWord`_, in the translation of dictionary entries in `BTSLemmaEntry`_ and in `BTSConfigItem`_ as a means of internationalization of small parts of the UI.

 :``translations``:
     Array of `BTSTranslation`_ objects, one for each language present.
 Note that there is no way to specify the original string in a set of translations.